kalyfabdalla/feedback-vehicle-segmentation/README.md

 This code implements a vehicle segementation system improved by feedback.

-Video: //TODO
-Adaptive Method for Segmentation of Vehicles through Local Threshold in the Gaussian Mixture Model - [Paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7424020)
+[Paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7424020) - Adaptive Method for Segmentation of Vehicles through Local Threshold in the Gaussian Mixture Model

 ## Disclaimer